 Gender equality and GBV: The context around gender norms remains at the center of the political, peace and security landscape in Afghanistan, putting women and girls at the frontlines of this crisis.
 Violence against women and girls (VAWG) is rooted in gender inequality, discrimination, and harmful cultural and social norms.
-VAWG and gender-based violence (GBV) is widespread with reports indicating 56 percent of women, for example, have experienced intimate partner violence.
+VAWG and gender-based violence (GBV) is widespread with reports indicating 56 percent women, for example, have experienced intimate partner violence.
 Women and girls in Afghanistan continue to face persistent discrimination, violence, street harassment, forced and child marriage, severe restrictions on working and studying outside the home, and limited access to justice.
 In the context of COVID-19, the risks of GBV have only increased - in Afghanistan as well as other parts of the world.
-The context of COVID-19 is the risks of GBV have only increased - in Afghanistan as well as other parts of the world.
+Against the context of COVID-19.